suttonr0/Flask-RESTful-Distributed-File-System/README.md

-Dependencies of Python3, Flask, Flask-RESTful
+Dependencies of Python3, Flask, Flask-RESTful, requests

+Flask, Flask-RESTful and requests can be installed via pip

 Rowan Sutton
 13330793